German economists and rivals rip into conservative election promises

-BERLIN (Reuters) - Leading economists and political rivals on Monday tore into election promises from Germany’s conservatives to lower taxes for companies and the rich while aiming to return to balanced budgets as soon as possible.
+BERLIN, June 21 (Reuters) - Leading economists and political rivals on Monday tore into election promises from Germany's conservatives to lower taxes for companies and the rich while aiming to return to balanced budgets as soon as possible. read more

 "The economic programme of the CDU/CSU cannot be financed as it promises tax relief for top earners and companies of 50 billion euros per year, but categorically rules out higher taxes," said Marcel Fratzscher, head of the DIW institute.